tabatabaei-mosi/WP-ROA/README.md

 ## TODO

 - [ ] Improve the Base ROA class
-- [ ] Re-implement the TestEvaluation logging section (to include training of each model separately)
+- [ ] Re-implement the TestEvaluation logging section (to include history of each model separately)
+- [ ] Parallelization of Eclipse (Simulation process) and Python